 There may be no cookie quite as comforting as a giant oatmeal cookie and we’re actually giving you two options for today’s cookie!
 You’ll see I made a giant Oatmeal Chocolate Chip Cookie, but if you prefer, with some minor adjustments you can make a Giant Oatmeal Raisin Cookie, if you prefer!
 Oatmeal gives this cookie the perfect chew, and it has all the good signature giant cookie hallmarks like crisp buttery outer edges and a soft chewy center.
 This giant oatmeal cookie will knock your socks off!
-Don’t forget to check this post here if you need a reminder about where to share your cookie for our daily cash prizes!
-Can’t wait to see your photos!
+If you make this cookie, share a photo on Instagram and tag it #OBBgiantCookie so we can see!
+And click here if you’d like to see our whole collection of Giant Cookies!

 Scroll past recipe card for step-by-step photos and how-to’s!Print